mailhotz/Parser/README.txt

-Parts of a parser/interpreter program written in java that allowed the user to input if-else statements,loop structure, assign variables(character) a value and do mathematical expressions with the variable.
+Parts of a parser/interpreter program written in java that allowed the user to implement if-else statements,loop structure, assign variables(character) a value and do mathematical expressions with the variable.
 Also could parse the language from a file, thus creating a way to allow the user to feed programs to the parser.
 ------------------------------------